MSR Access 3

 Set Up and Take Down

-Set up of the MSR Access 3 is quick: with only two simple poles, it can easily be performed solo even with cold hands and bulky gloves.
+The set up of the MSR Access 3 is quick: with only two simple poles, it can easily be performed solo, even with cold hands and bulky gloves.
 The main pole is a one-piece central support frame like the popular Hubba Hubba and FreeLite, which we love.
-The pole simply snaps into place to create a spine for the tent, before splitting at a hub into an upside-down “Y” at each end to meet the four corners.
+The pole simply snaps into place to create a spine for the tent before splitting at a hub into an upside-down “Y” at each end to meet the four corners.
 The second pole runs perpendicular to the main pole and inserts into the grommets located at the base of the tent and the footprint, providing additional stability.
 The tent is then hung off of the poles with plastic clips that are easy to attach and remove even with cold, non-dexterous hands.

 MSR Access 3 (set up)